mmazeina/internship/README.md

 # Internship

+The internship is done at the Luxembourgh Centre for Systems Biomedicine of the University of Luxembourg.

 The task for this internship is to test the [GitHub Pages](https://pages.github.com/) as an environment for creating minimalistic scientific project websites.

 The advantages of using GitHub for creating websites:
 * Many pre-developed templates are available and a new website can be quickly created with minimal effort;
 * Everything can be done online on GitHub without installing any web development software.

+### Availability

 The results are available at [https://when-you-are-in-a-new-place.github.io](https://when-you-are-in-a-new-place.github.io/).

 The corresponding GitHub repository where we worked on the website is at [https://github.com/when-you-are-in-a-new-place/when-you-are-in-a-new-place.github.io](https://github.com/when-you-are-in-a-new-place/when-you-are-in-a-new-place.github.io).

 ### Step 1: Creating a free GitHub account